Storm outlasts Mercury in overtime to take 2-0 lead in WNBA semifinals

 - Ten bold predictions for the UW Huskies 2018 season

+Loyd countered with four unanswered points to tie it before DeWanna Bonner (21 points) put Phoenix on top again 87-85.

+Down 87-86, Bird got free for the layup that gave the Storm the lead for good.
+Loyd and Bird combined to make three free throws to put Phoenix away.

-Meanwhile, Seattle received 27 points from league MVP Breanna Stewart and 19 from Bird.
-Loyd tallied 13, rookie Jordin Canada scored 13 and Natasha Howard had 10.
+Seattle received 27 points from league MVP Stewart while rookie guard Jordin Canada had 12 and Natasha Howard 10.

+Mercury star center Brittney Griner tallied 23 before fouling out in overtime.

 Game 3 is at 7 p.m.
 Friday at Talking Stick Resort Arena in Phoenix.